ETdoFresh/FishyEOS/readme.md

    (A special "clientHost" will be created on server allowing to play as a client on the server)

 ### Testing Two Builds Locally
 EOS has limitations which prevent you from connecting to yourself using the same ID.
 To do so, you must have two Epic Connect Product User IDs.
-You can use the same device to log into both if they are different sign in providers (I often use EpicAccountId and DeviceToken).
+You can use the same device to log into both if they are different sign in providers (I often use Developer and DeviceCode).